dhzdhd/SyncVault/README.md

 ## About

-A cross-platform (Windows and Android) app to sync your local files in the background with the drive of your choice.
+A cross-platform (Windows, Android, MacOS and Linux) app to sync your local files in the background with the drive of your choice using [RClone](https://rclone.org/).
-Linux support is also planned.
+Linux and MacOS builds are planned.

-## Note for android users

-SyncVault supports only media files (.png, .jpg, etc) by default.
-To enable support for all types, do the following

-- Go to `Settings` > `Apps` > `Special app access` > `All files access` > `syncvault`
-- Enable `Allow access to manage all files`

 ## Support

-- Windows
+- Windows & Android
   - OneDrive
+  - Google Drive
   - Dropbox
-  - Google Drive
-- Android
+  - Minio
-  - OneDrive
+  - Nextcloud
-  - Google Drive
+  - Proton Drive
+- Linux, MacOS - no build yet

 ## Status